NotTheDBA/LEAST/README.md

 This project is based on the React and ASP.NET Core project template included with Visual Studio 2022 Community.

+To auto-correct format Warnings, run the following from the command line:
+`dotnet format style --verbosity diagnostic`

 __Projects__

 client.web